hongmiao-wu/pomodoro-timer/README.md

 # Pomodoro Timer

-This is a simple Pomodoro Timer application built with React and Vite.
-The application allows users to switch between Pomodoro, Short Break, and Long Break phases.
+This is a simple Pomodoro Timer web app built with React and Vite.
+The application allows users to switch between the Pomodoro, Short Break, and Long Break phases.
 The code was built with the help of GitHub Copilot.
+As a learning exercise, the UI/UX is implemented as closely as possible to [Pomofocus](https://pomofocus.io/).

 ![Pomodoro Timer Screenshot](./screenshot.png)